LinhGo Labs

 4. Implement proper layering

-1. Breaking the Dependency Rule - Keep domain pure
+1. Breaking the Dependency Rule → Your domain should compile without ANY infrastructure references

-3. Exposing Entities - Use DTOs for external contracts
+3. Exposing Entities → Use DTOs or prepare for security issues and breaking changes

-4. Ignoring Value Objects - Encapsulate domain concepts
+4. Ignoring Value Objects → Stop using primitives for domain concepts with rules

-“Can I test this business rule without any infrastructure?”
+“Can I test this business rule without spinning up a database, HTTP server, or any other infrastructure?”

-The best architecture is the simplest one that solves your problem.
-Start simple, add complexity only when needed.
+Remember: The best architecture is the simplest one that solves your problem.
+Start simple, add complexity only when pain points emerge.